daniel-joanol/print_geoms_on_graph/README.md

-# print_geoms_on_graph
+# Print geometries using graphs

-A Python/Jupyter script for printing geometries on a graph
+A Python/Jupyter script for printing geometries using graphs.

+Useful for testing points generated from different geometries.
+With this script we can make sure that a Point is inside the original geometry.